Codnect/codnect-validator/README.md

 # Codnect Validator
 Codnect Validator is open source library that provides Bean Validation constraint that allows to use **Spring Expression Language (SpEL)**.
-Especially, It’s  very useful for cross-field validations in your classes.

 Usage
 =====